How to Answer ‘What Are Your Salary Expectations?’

 2. Set an anchor for a salary negotiation.

-When you answer a salary expectation question, you’re establishing a number, also known as an anchor value, that the other person (a recruiter, hiring manager, or human resources representative) can use as a reference point to determine what salary to offer you.
+When you answer a salary expectation question, you’re establishing a number, or anchor value, that a recruiter, hiring manager or human resources representative can use as a reference point to determine what salary to offer you.

 • What is your desired salary?

-For example, you might be asked “What are your compensation expectations?” when the person is really trying to get information about your salary expectations.
-These two questions feel the same, but they mean very different things.
-Generally, in most companies, compensation refers comprehensively to your base pay, stock options, benefits, job perks, and other incentives, whereas salary just refers to base pay.
+It’s important to know that salary and compensation refer to two different things.
+Generally, compensation refers to your base pay, stock options, benefits, job perks and other incentives; salary just refers to base pay.

-To prevent miscommunication (that can result in you leaving money on the table) and to ensure that you and the interviewer are on the same page about what is being discussed, you can ask questions to clarify what they’re asking.
-For example, in response to the question “What are your compensation expectations?” you could say “What makes up the company’s compensation package?” or “Are you referring to total rewards or just base pay?”
+To ensure you and the interviewer are on the same page, ask them to clarify their question.
+For example, you could say, “What makes up the company’s compensation package?” or, “Are you referring to total rewards or just base pay?”

 What Not to Say When Asked About Salary Expectations